 The video below shows the main steps to set up a hedge fund in Singapore:

 Foreign investors looking to open hedge funds in Singapore have two possibilities:

 Onshore hedge funds are required to abide by Singapore’s licensing regulations and can be divided into:

 Both foreign and local investors can set up onshore hedge funds in Singapore.
 Offshore hedge funds are registered outside Singapore and thus under different legal requirements, but are allowed to operate in the city-state.

 There are two types of licenses one can obtain in order to open a hedge fund in Singapore:

 Foreign investors setting up hedge funds with less than 30 qualified investors are not required to obtain any of the licenses above.

 Capital market services licenses can be obtained under the Securities and Futures Act and are suitable for the following types of activities undertaken by Singapore hedge funds:

 Foreign investors providing services and advice related to investment in securities, foreign exchange trading or life insurances are required to obtain a financial adviser license under the Financial Advisers Act in Singapore.

 Those who wants to up offshore hedge funds, but want to provide their services in Singapore must respect certain compliance requirements.
-If you need help to apply for an investment license or want to open a company in Singapore you can contact our local agents.
+If you need help to apply for an investment license or want to open a company in Singapore you can contact our Singapore company formation agents.